 No mail-in applications are accepted.
 Applications must be submitted through any TWRA license agent or at https://QuotaHunt.GoOutdoorsTennessee.com.
 When applying through the website, it is critical that your email address is on your account.
 Notification of the following will arrive ONLY by email: your application has been submitted and accepted into the system, you have successfully made changes to your application (hunt locations, group members, etc.), whether or not you were selected for a hunt(s), and how to obtain permits.
 You can log into your account at www.GoOutdoorsTennessee.com at any time and see hunts you were selected for, prior applications and your priority points balance.

 Tennessee has a priority point system in place for several of its WMA quota hunts.
 Each point system is unique and separate for the different quota hunt category.
 An applicant is awarded one point for each unsuccessful application.
 When a person is drawn for a quota hunt, their priority points will be reset to “0” the following year.
 Priority points only apply to the hunt category in which they were earned, i.e., WMA Big Game, Spring Turkey Waterfowl, etc. Applicants with the highest priority are always drawn first.

 Party leaders choose whether to allow their members that have lower priority.
-If a party includes a member with a lower priority, that party (and all members) is drawn at the lowest priority on the application.
+If applicants in a party have varying priority points, the points will be averaged.
+If party is unsuccessful, each party member’s individual priority will increase by 1 point.
 Each applicant’s priority is individual; it is only in the drawing that an applicant’s party priority is considered.
 When a party is unsuccessful, each applicant’s actual current priority points balance will increase by one point up to the maximum.

-Elk and Youth Elk: No priority.
-An applicant successfully drawn may not reapply for 10 years.
+- Elk and Youth Elk: No priority point system.
+An applicant successfully drawn may not reapply for ten (10) years.

-Youth WMA Big Game: Maximum of three (3) priority points.
+- Youth WMA Big Game: No limit.
+Current maximum is three (3) points.

 How does the drawing work?